Importance of Roofing Inspections for Homeowners

 The installation of metal roofs on commercial buildings presents several environmental benefits.
 Metal roofs are highly reflective, which can significantly reduce heat absorption and thereby lower energy consumption for cooling.
 This energy efficiency contributes to a decrease in greenhouse gas emissions associated with electricity generation.
 Furthermore, metal roofs are often made from recycled materials, further promoting sustainability and reducing the demand for new raw materials in their production.

-The main steps include preparing the roof deck, installing underlayment, positioning and fastening the metal panels, and installing flashings and trim.
+installing underlayment, positioning and fastening the metal panels, and installing flashings and trim.
 Each step is crucial to ensure proper installation and long-lasting performance.

 How can I ensure compliance with local building codes when installing a metal roof?